ahendriksen/tomosipo/doc/overview.rst

 * **From scratch:**
   :doc:`Installation <intro/install>`

-* **Tutorial:**
+* **Tutorials:**

-  :doc:`Part 1: Requests and responses <intro/tutorial01>` |
-  :doc:`Part 2: Models and the admin site <intro/tutorial02>` |
-  :doc:`Part 3: Views and templates <intro/tutorial03>` |
-  :doc:`Part 4: Forms and generic views <intro/tutorial04>` |
-  :doc:`Part 5: Testing <intro/tutorial05>` |
-  :doc:`Part 6: Static files <intro/tutorial06>` |
-  :doc:`Part 7: Customizing the admin site <intro/tutorial07>`
+  TODO

 * **Advanced Tutorials:**

-  :doc:`How to write reusable apps <intro/reusable-apps>` |
-  :doc:`Writing your first patch for Django <intro/contributing>`
+  TODO

 How the documentation is organized
 ==================================

-Django has a lot of documentation.
+Tomosipo has different types of documentation.
 A high-level overview of how it's organized will help you know where to look for certain things:

-* :doc:`Tutorials </intro/index>` take you by the hand through a series of steps to create a Web application.
-Start here if you're new to Django or Web application development.
-Also look at the ":ref:`index-first-steps`".
+* :doc:`Tutorials </intro/index>` take you by the hand through a series of steps to create a tomographic reconstruction.
+Start here if you're new to tomosipo or tomography.

 * :doc:`Topic guides </topics/index>` discuss key topics and concepts at a fairly high level and provide useful background information and explanation.

-* :doc:`Reference guides </ref/index>` contain technical reference for APIs and other aspects of Django's machinery.
-They describe how it works and how to use it but assume that you have a basic understanding of key concepts.
+* :doc:`Reference guides </ref/index>` serve as technical reference for APIs and other aspects of tomosipo's machinery.

 * :doc:`How-to guides </howto/index>` are recipes.
 They guide you through the steps involved in addressing key problems and use-cases.
-They are more advanced than tutorials and assume some knowledge of how Django works.
+They are more goal-oriented than tutorials and assume some knowledge of how tomosipo works.